underground-software/ILKD_course_materials/slides/chardevs2.md

 # An analogy

-If the timer interupt is the "heartbeat" of the kernel, then `kkey` reads it's pulse
+If the timer interrupt is the "heartbeat" of the kernel, then `kkey` reads it's pulse

 1. This is not rigorous